-The browser will invoke the above API which is handled by StatelessAuthHandler in light-spa-4j.
+The browser will invoke the above API, which is handled by StatelessAuthHandler in light-spa-4j.
 This handler is part of the middleware handler chain on the light-router.

-The login-view will use the response to display a consent page will a list of scopes and ask users to DENY or ACCEPT the grant.
+The login-view will use the response to display a consent page with a list of scopes and ask users to DENY or ACCEPT the grant.

-If ACCEPT button is clicked, the browser will be redirected to the redirectUri.
+If the ACCEPT button is clicked, the browser will be redirected to the redirectUri.